ishaan26/config_files/README.md

-# Linux, Mac and Termux Configuration files
+# Linux, Mac, Termux and WSL Configuration files

 These are all my config files from different systems I use and also some patched nerdfonts.
 I try to keep this repo updated and add more stuff regularly.

-***I am not resposible for any harm caused to you computer by using these files or runnig any commands mentioned below.***
+***I am not resposible for any harm caused to you system by using these files or runnig any commands mentioned below.***

 ## Includes